DITA-native. Oxygen-first. Built for maintainability.

 Native DITA control

-Native XML remains the source of truth
+Native XML remains the system of record

 Publishing confidence

-Immutable, tenant-scoped toolchain bundles
+Immutable, tenant-scoped toolchain bundles and pinned baselines

 01